YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 But cheap surgery and good value are not the same thing.
 Good value means the price still allows time for case assessment, donor area examination, natural hairline planning, recipient area incision design, graft handling, sterile conditions, aftercare, and direct medical responsibility.

-If a clinic offers a very low price, the patient should slow down and ask what the price includes medically.
+If a clinic offers a very low price, slow down and ask what the price includes medically.
 Is the surgeon personally involved?
 How many patients are treated that day?
 Who creates the recipient area incisions?
 What happens if the donor area looks weaker in person than it looked in photos?

 A cheaper operation is only a saving if the first surgery is planned well.
 A poor first operation may later require hair transplant repair, donor camouflage, extra travel, and a much harder emotional recovery.